jdfsa/mysql-script-generator/README.md

-# mysql-script-generator
+# positional-processor-python
-Script generator to load data into a database from specific source
+Python scripts to convert positional flat text to object and vice-and-versa